pklepa/where-is-waldo/README.md

 As on any project, there are always more things that I would like to implement that didn't make it to the final version you see live.
 This section lists a few of them for future me to pickup and add them.

-- Main menu page with introduction, basic instructions, image selection and direct acess to highscores.

-- Add the rest of "The Raid" illustration collection by the artist.
-See [The Raid](https://www.reddit.com/r/wimmelbilder/comments/9eeub4/the_raid_by_josan_gonzalez_and_laurie_greasley/) and [The Raid 2: Incident of line 13](https://www.reddit.com/r/wimmelbilder/comments/9y2uni/the_raid_2_incident_on_line_13_by_josan_gonzalez/)

-- Add credits somewhere (both to the Artists and to myself)
+- Add credits (both to the Artists and to myself)

-- Refactor sidebar to Read from the .json file

-- Lift up the game logic and state to a more appropriate component
+- Write a Help page